A year that shapes you for life.

 For Scholars and educators alike, the program entails a busy year of learning, connecting, reflecting and making change, at a time when students are also busy applying to college and completing their high-school experiences.

-Engage with a community by identifying a collective need and determining how to make a meaningful difference.
+Identify a collective need and determine how to make a meaningful difference.

 Our program asks students to take on a lot during a time when many of them are also applying to colleges and finishing high school.
 As part of the Bezos Scholar experience, every student is offered free, individual remote college advising with an advisor who is passionate about how education can transform lives and communities.
 Support covers everything related to applying to college, including identifying schools that are a good fit, essay-writing, completing applications, navigating financial aid, and more.
 All Scholars receive personalized letters of recommendation from the program to bolster their applications.

 For many Scholars, one of the greatest benefits of the program is connecting to a group of like-minded-yet-diverse people from across the United States and Africa who are passionate about changing their communities for the better.
 Bonds forged through the program can be strong; participants often develop deep and lasting friendships.